paul-chaffin/MakeChangeProject/README.md

 ## Overview

-CashRegister makes change given an amount and tender, and includes itemized bill and coin output.
+CashRegister makes change given a cost and payment, including itemized bill and coin output.

+## How To Use This Program
+When prompted, enter the cost of the sale followed by the payment amount.

 ## Technologies/Skills Used

 * Java
 * Eclipse
-TODO: OTHERS
+* Properly scoped variables
+* While
+* If/Else
+* Casting
+* Method/calls
+* Mod, addition, subtraction, incrementation

 ## Lessons Learned

-TODO: COMPLETE THIS
+* Manual rounding of a double can be achieved with addition and casting
+* Methods make troubleshooting and flow leagues easier
+* When passing-by-value to methods consecutively (daisy chain), make sure your calls are in the correct order.
+* mod and casting are powerful techniques
+* Don't work too hard formatting string output